Group launching effort to seek recall of Alaska’s governor

-JUNEAU, Alaska — A group that includes a coal company chairman and a framer of Alaska’s constitution is launching an effort aimed at recalling Republican Gov. Mike Dunleavy.
+JUNEAU, Alaska — A group that includes a coal company chairman and a framer of Alaska’s constitution is launching an effort aimed at recalling Republican Gov. Mike Dunleavy, weeks after his far-reaching budget vetoes prompted public outrage.

+In late June, Dunleavy announced vetoes of more than $400 million, affecting health and social service and other programs and prompting the university system to begin making plans for a transition to a single institution.

 “People from all regions of Alaska have had enough,” Joseph Usibelli and Peggy Shumaker, his wife, said in an opinion piece published by Alaska newspapers.

-The so-called Recall Dunleavy group lists Usibelli, Arliss Sturgulewski, who is a former Republican lawmaker, and Vic Fischer, the last-living surviving delegate to the Alaska Constitutional Convention, as co-chairs.
+The so-called Recall Dunleavy group lists Usibelli; Arliss Sturgulewski, a former Republican lawmaker; and Vic Fischer, the last-living surviving delegate to the Alaska Constitutional Convention, as co-chairs.
 Scott Kendall, who was a chief of staff to Dunleavy’s predecessor, independent Bill Walker, said he provided legal counsel and other advice to the group.
+Kendall said supporters must clear a high bar but said it’s not impossible.

+Kendall was involved with Republican U.S. Sen. Lisa Murkowski’s successful 2010 write-in campaign, after her primary loss to Tea Party favorite Joe Miller.
+Kendall likened what’s happening now to then, when he said “we were faced with a really stark ideology, and Alaskans kind of rose up and did something people said was impossible.”

 Usibelli is chairman of the board of Usibelli Coal Mine and a prominent supporter of the University of Alaska Fairbanks.
-He told the Anchorage Daily News he voted for Dunleavy but doesn’t support the vetoes and the effect they would have on state services.
+He said Wednesday that he voted for Dunleavy but has been disappointed in his actions.

+Shumaker, a former Alaska State Writer Laureate, said Dunleavy has destabilized much of the economy.

+Dunleavy, who was elected last year, recently said he did not think his vetoes were too aggressive.
+He said the state needs to resolve its longstanding budget deficit.
+Alaska has no statewide sales or personal income tax, and no state-level taxes were seriously considered this year.
+Walker unsuccessfully pushed new or higher taxes as part of a fiscal plan during his term.

 Grounds for recall in Alaska, according to the state elections office, are lack of fitness, incompetence, neglect of duties or corruption.

-The recall group cites Dunleavy’s failure to appoint a judge within a statutory time frame, misuse of state funds for online ads and mailers to promote Dunleavy’s agenda.
-It also cites use of Dunleavy’s veto authority to cut money for the courts following an abortion decision with which he didn’t agree.
+The recall group cites Dunleavy’s failure to appoint a judge within a statutory time frame and alleges misuse of state funds for online ads and mailers to promote Dunleavy’s agenda.
+It also cites use of Dunleavy’s veto authority to cut money for the courts following an abortion decision with which he didn’t agree and claims Dunleavy’s vetoes precluded the Legislature from upholding its responsibilities for education and public health and welfare.

 Dunleavy spokesman Matt Shuckerow said the governor’s office has spent about $35,000 on printed and Facebook communications, with the bulk of that money used for messaging on the social media site.
 He said the office has received guidance from the Department of Law that such communications are permitted.

-Note: This story has been corrected to show that former Gov. Bill Walker unsuccessfully pursued taxes.